ElenaMarch/SredinniyRidge_Kamchatka/README.md

     - Interactive scatter plots for chemical elements/ratios of chemical elements.
 Geographical queries of data on chart.

 # Credits
-The webb-map is built using the awesome open-source JS library Leaflet.
+The web map is built using the awesome open-source JS library Leaflet.
 Besides, it makes use of a set of Leaflet plugins (incl.
 ESRI for Leaflet) and ArcGIS basemaps - Topographic and Firefly Imagery.
 The basemaps are freely distributed for non-commercial use under Essentials Developer Plan (ESRI’s Terms of Use).

 # License